lyazj/smd5LO/README.md

 ## Build

+The building scripts are designed in general consideration, but till now only tuned and tested on PKU farm.

 Tow points of interposition are forced to proceed in building:

 * `make` -> `make -j${NCPU} CXX=g++` (for all libraries)